New Democratic PCO Handbook

 All this hard work adds up to precinct-by-precinct victories and the election of Democratic candidates.
 This is what grassroots politics is all about!

 PCOs are also a central part of their local Democratic organization.
 They elect Party leadership, help fill vacancies in elected office, and lead their precinct caucus every two years.
 Becoming active with your local Democratic organization will make you a more effective PCO.

 How to become a PCO

 There are two ways to become a PCO – election by the voters in your precinct, or appointment by your local Democratic Party organization.

 Democratic voters in each precinct will elect PCOs in August Primary.
 A candidate who runs unopposed will be automatically elected; contested elections will appear on the primary ballot.
 PCOs elected in August will take office on December 1st.
-All candidates for PCO must file with their County Elections office between in around the 2 week–must find out each year the exact dates (around May 16 and May 20th).
+All candidates for PCO must file with their County Elections office.
+The dates change slightly each year but its around the 3nd week in May.

 Local Democratic Party organizations have the right to appoint PCOs to fill any seats left vacant – either because no one filed to run, or because the elected PCO has stepped down.
 If your precinct is vacant, the Chair of your local Democratic Party organization can appoint you to serve as an “appointed” PCO starting immediately!

-If your precinct already has a PCO, the Chair of your local Party organization can appoint you as an “acting” PCO for a precinct that you do not live in.
-Note that Acting PCOs do not have PCO voting rights.
+If your precinct already has a PCO, the Chair of your local Party organization can appoint you as a Captain for a precinct that you do not live in.
+Note that Captains do not have PCO voting rights.